Yi-ChunHung/TG3.1_mini-workshop_Apr.29/TBGreenSur/README.md

 # 🧭 GreenSur

-This program can calculate the surface states on a semi-inifite thin film by using the Green's function method.
+This program can calculate the surface states on a semi-inifite thin film by using the Green's function method with slab information.

 ## 📓 [Principle_1](./M_P_Lopez_Sancho_1985_J._Phys._F__Met._Phys._15_851.pdf)